private-attribution/ipa/research-prototype/README.md

 On a Mac, this requires brew to be installed, and on Linux it requires other certain packages to be installed.
 See the [MP-SPDZ README](https://github.com/data61/MP-SPDZ#tldr-source-distribution) for more details.

-On a Mac, if your homebrew is installed in a non-traditional location, see [this issue.](https://github.com/data61/MP-SPDZ/pull/628).

 This prototype uses the `replicated-ring-party.x` MP-SPDZ virtual machine.
 To compile, make sure you're still in the `MP-SPDZ` directory.
 First, we need to compile a 32 bit ring, so we need to add one more config to `CONFIG.mine` by running:

 ```